junxit/us-congress-bills-115/bill.md

   - **(1)** *In general* Consistent with the Presidential Memorandum of June 28, 2010, entitled “Unleashing the Wireless Broadband Revolution” and establishing a goal of making a total of 500 megahertz of Federal and non-Federal spectrum available on a licensed or unlicensed basis for wireless broadband use by 2020, not later than December 31, 2020, the Secretary, working through the NTIA, and the Commission shall make available a total of at least 255 megahertz of Federal and non-Federal spectrum below the frequency of 6000 megahertz for mobile and fixed wireless broadband use.
   - **(2)** *Unlicensed and licensed use* Of the spectrum made available under paragraph (1), not less than—
     - **(A)** 100 megahertz shall be made available on an unlicensed basis; and
-    - **(B)** 100 megahertz shall be made available on an exclusive, licensed basis for commercial mobile use, pursuant to the Commission's authority to implement such licensing in a flexible manner, and subject to potential continued use of such spectrum by incumbent Federal entities in designated geographic areas indefinitely or for such length of time as is necessary for those incumbent entities to be relocated to other spectrum.
+    - **(B)** 100 megahertz shall be made available on an exclusive, licensed basis for commercial mobile use, pursuant to the Commission's authority to implement such licensing in a flexible manner, and subject to potential continued use of such spectrum by incumbent Federal entities in designated geographic areas indefinitely or for such length of time stipulated in transition plans approved by the Technical Panel under section 113(h) of the National Telecommunications and Information Administration Organization Act (47 U.S.C.
+923(h)) for those incumbent entities to be relocated to alternate spectrum.
   - **(3)** *Non-eligible spectrum* For purposes of satisfying the requirement under paragraph (1), the following spectrum shall not be counted:
     - **(A)** The frequencies between 1695 and 1710 megahertz.
     - **(B)** The frequencies between 1755 and 1780 megahertz.